MichalOpoka/ecfr/cfr/title-10-Energy/chapter-I-Nuclear-Regulatory-Commission/part-110-Export-Import-Nuclear-Equipment-Material/subpart-A-General-Provisions/section-110.2.md

 (ii) Any material that has been made radioactive by use of a particle accelerator and is produced, extracted, or converted after extraction, before, on, or after August 8, 2005 for use for a commercial, medical, or research activity; and

-(4) Any discrete source of naturally occurring radioactive material, other than source material, that -
+(4) Any discrete source of naturally occurring radioactive material, other than source material, that—

 (i) The Commission, in consultation with the Administrator of the Environmental Protection Agency, the Secretary of Energy, the Secretary of Homeland Security, and the head of any other appropriate Federal agency, determines would pose a threat similar to the threat posed by a discrete source of radium-226 to the public health and safety or the common defense and security; and